 The impact of this curriculum aims to ensure that:

-Develop fluent knowledge, skills and understanding of mathematical methods and concepts.
+To be able to develop fluent knowledge, skills and understanding of mathematical methods and concepts.

-Reason mathematically, make deductions and inferences and draw conclusions.
+To be able to reason mathematically, make deductions and inferences and draw conclusions.

-Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
+To be able to comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.

 At ALNS, we ensure that students not only grasp the fundamental concepts of mathematics but also find a sense of enjoyment and desire to continue to be life long learners of mathematics.